open-ch/pyrene/FAQ.md

 ## How is the Pyrene TS transpiled ?
-The Pyrene TypeScript source code is compiled down to JS with Babel and not tsc (typescript compiler).
+The Pyrene TypeScript source code is compiled down to JS with Babel.

 The process of transpilation is hand over to webpack.
-In the webpack configuration, you can see that the webpack lodader `babel-loader` is responsible for that process.
+In the webpack configuration, you can see that the webpack loader `babel-loader` is responsible for that process.

 ## Why does Pyrene compile TS with Babel ?
-Th.
+TypeScript code base is compile to JS with Babel and not tsc (typescript compiler).
+The reason for that is that we need to

 ## Hacks in Pyrene